AdobeDocs/platform-learn.en/help/tutorial-web-sdk-new/setup-target.md

 ## Set up and render a custom decision scope

 Custom decision scopes (formerly known as "mboxes") can be used to deliver HTML or JSON content in a structured fashion using the Target Form-based Experience Composer.
 Content delivered to one of these custom scopes is not rendered automatically by the Platform Web SDK.
+It can be rendered using an action in Tags.

-### Add a scope to the page load rule
+### Add a scope to the [!UICONTROL Send event action]

 Modify your page load rule to add a custom decision scope:

-1. Open the `all pages - library load - AA & AT` rule
+1. Open the `all pages - library loaded - send event - 50` rule
 1. Select the `Adobe Experience Platform Web SDK - Send Event` action
 1. Add one or more scopes you would like to use.
 For this example, use `homepage-hero`.